 As a rule of thumb, gamers should avoid making decisions based on future-proofing.
 Gaming is constantly evolving and sometimes it evolves fast.
 Future-proofing is this ideal that is usually impossible to attain, and it often causes you to spend more now or make an unnecessary sacrifice.

 DisplayPort is the present and future of gaming.
-It is better designed for PC.
+It is better designed for a PC.
 HDMI will make strides, but it is hard to imagine it surpassing it for PC use at this point.
 The broader appeal of HDMI is not going anywhere, and most mid-range to high-end computer equipment will continue to support it.